 Researchers point to the fact that depression and anxiety can be very dangerous as they may significantly increase the risk of stroke, sudden cardiac death, cancer, suicide, addictive behaviours, migraines and headaches, osteoporosis, asthma, autoimmune diseases, Alzheimer’s disease, hormonal imbalance, and other health problems.

 Depression can make people up to 7 times more likely to lose their jobs.
-If you are employed depression may lead to a loss of about 35 % in lifetime income and it may also cause a lifetime loss for each family that has a depressed family member of $300,000.
+If you are employed depression may lead to a loss of about 35 % of your lifetime income.

 MAIN SYMPTOMS OF DEPRESSION

 The following symptoms are associated with depression: